 A direct bus from Tangalle can take you to Mirissa, where you can jump off on the main road (I use jump literally, as the buses barely stop).

 While also being another relaxed Sri Lankan beach town, Mirissa has more of a bohemian vibe than its neighbours.
 The town has alleyways filled with creative artwork.
 Major development is yet to take over the town.
 Hopefully, this doesn’t change too much.
 There’s a crescent-shaped beach, with rasta style bars, which have similar offerings to Tangalle – delicious fresh seafood and chilled Lion Beers.
 The main attraction in Mirissa is the whale watching.
 The season runs from November-April/May.

 2 nights in Mirissa should be enough to explore the small town and take in the bohemian vibes while relaxing in one of the laid back beach bars and do some whale watching, if you’re there in season.

 Unawatuna & Galle

 Travel by bus to Unawatuna or Galle.
-There’s plenty of buses which pass through Mirissa, heading to Colombo, which then pass through Unawatuna and Galle.
+There’s plenty of buses which pass through Mirissa, heading to Colombo, which then passes through Unawatuna and Galle.

 Stay in either Unawatuna or Galle and take a day trip to the other destination you don’t stay in.
 There’s no point spending a couple of days in each location, as they’re both so close to each other.
 On our 3 week Sri Lanka route, we stayed in Unawatuna and took a day trip to Galle on one of the days, to explore the wall and guzzle coffee at one of the many quaint cafes.
-The buses which run between Unawatune and Galle run frequently, at a cost of Rs 20 ($0.14) and taking 15 minutes.
+The buses which run between Unawatuna and Galle run frequently, at a cost of Rs 20 ($0.14) and taking 15 minutes.

 The main beach in Unawatuna wasn’t the greatest in the world.
 However, the town was a cool place, with lots of small bars and restaurants where you can enjoy your night.
 If you’re looking for a half decent beach, get yourself down to Dalawella Beach.
 A tuk-tuk from Unawatuna to Dalawella Beach should cost around Rs 100 ($0.65).